Al-Sharif al-Radi: Extent and scope of compilation

 However, critics of the Nahj al-Balagha generally raise two objections: they claim that al-Murtada is the actual author, and most of the contents are falsely attributed to Ali.

 Offspring and death

 Some historians believe al-Radi died at 47 years of age on the sixth of Muharram, 406 A.H (1015 AD), while others his death at 45 years of age in 404 Hijri (1013 AD).
-His funeral prayer was performed by the Abu Ghalib Fukhrul Mulk, then vizier in the kingdom of Sultan al-Dawla.
+His funeral prayer was performed by Fakhr al-Mulk, then vizier in the kingdom of Sultan al-Dawla.

 Abu Ahmad Adnan was the only son of al-Radi.
 His son was also a prominent scholar of his time and after death of his uncle the official post of Naqib al-Nuqqab was entrawarded to his grandfather.
 Adnan died without progeny in 449 Hijri Calendar, and consequently the physical line of al-Radi came to an end.